raspberrypilearning/turtle-tracker/en/step_6.md

 title: If you can't download or import the file
 ---

 If you are unable to to download a file then you can click or tap on one of the turtle files to open it in your browser (choose View on a recent iPad).
-You can then enter the data into the `x coords`{:class="block3variables"} and `y coords`{:class="block3variables"} lists for **Turtle A** as you did for Turtle 2.
+You can then enter the data into the `x coords`{:class="block3variables"} and `y coords`{:class="block3variables"} lists for **Turtle A** as you did for **Turtle 2**.
 This is easier if you have a partner to read out the numbers.

 --- /collapse ---